Snake: Bite

 Snakes do not ordinarily prey on humans.
 Unless startled or injured, most snakes prefer to avoid contact and will not attack humans.
 With the exception of large constrictors, nonvenomous snakes are not a threat to humans.
 The bite of a nonvenomous snake is usually harmless; their teeth are not adapted for tearing or inflicting a deep puncture wound, but rather grabbing and holding.
 Although the possibility of infection and tissue damage is present in the bite of a nonvenomous snake, venomous snakes present far greater hazard to humans.
 The World Health Organization (WHO) lists snakebite under the "other neglected conditions" category.

 Documented deaths resulting from snake bites are uncommon.
 Nonfatal bites from venomous snakes may result in the need for amputation of a limb or part thereof.
 Of the roughly 725 species of venomous snakes worldwide, only 250 are able to kill a human with one bite.
 Australia averages only one fatal snake bite per year.
 In India, 250,000 snakebites are recorded in a single year, with as many as 50,000 recorded initial deaths.
 The WHO estimates that on the order of 100,000 people die each year as a result of snake bites, and around three times as many amputations and other permanent disabilities are caused by snakebites annually.

-The treatment for a snakebite is as variable as the bite itself.
-The most common and effective method is through antivenom (or antivenin), a serum made from the venom of the snake.
-Some antivenom is species-specific (monovalent) while some is made for use with multiple species in mind (polyvalent).
-In the United States for example, all species of venomous snakes are pit vipers, with the exception of the coral snake.
-To produce antivenom, a mixture of the venoms of the different species of rattlesnakes, copperheads, and cottonmouths is injected into the body of a horse in ever-increasing dosages until the horse is immunized.
-Blood is then extracted from the immunized horse.
-The serum is separated and further purified and freeze-dried.
-It is reconstituted with sterile water and becomes antivenom.
-For this reason, people who are allergic to horses are more likely to have an allergic reaction to antivenom.
-Antivenom for the more dangerous species (such as mambas, taipans, and cobras) is made in a similar manner in India, South Africa, and Australia, although these antivenoms are species-specific.
+The health of people is seriously threatened by snakebites, especially in areas where there is a great diversity of snakes and little access to medical care such as the Amazon Rainforest region in South America.
+Snakebite is classified by the World Health Organization (WHO) as "other neglected conditions".
+Although there aren't many recorded snakebite deaths, the bites can cause serious complications and permanent impairments.
+The most successful treatment for snakebites is still antivenom, which is made from snake venom.
+However, access to antivenom differs greatly by location, with rural areas frequently experiencing difficulties with both cost and availability.
+Clinical studies, serum preparation, and venom extraction are among the intricate procedures involved in the manufacturing of antivenom.
+The development of alternative treatments and increased accessibility and affordability of antivenom are essential for reducing the global impact of snake bites on human populations.